rw-a/valentines-day/Customisation.md

 ## Adding/Changing Fonts
 1. Download the font you want as a .tff file.
 2. Add the file to *ticketing/static/fonts/*.
+3. Install the font into the server by following [this tutorial](https://help.pythonanywhere.com/pages/Fonts/).
-3. Open *ticketing/static/css/redeem.css* and register the font file by adding the following piece of code somewhere.
+4. Open *ticketing/static/css/redeem.css* and register the font file by adding the following piece of code somewhere.
 Note that font-family is the name of the font is, and src is the name of the file (spaces need to have a backslash before them, as shown).

 ```
 @font-face {